kajal-0001/DatavisualizationwithR/README.md

 We group all the rows in the dataset by years.
 With this data frame, we were able to find the total number of cases which was more than 26 lakh and they were registered between 2018 and 2020
 With the help of plotly, an open-source interactive graphing library for charts to present each type of crime by years.

+ANALYSING CRIMES BY STATES/UT
+We are also analysing the data based on State/UT.
+So, we can find out which State/UT is the worst to live in for women.